 In conjunction with the aesthetic sensibility that guides the study of all subjects, courses in the performing, fine, and practical arts are integral to a student’s study.

-Weaving, Black & White Drawing, Clay Sculpture, Wood Carving, Blacksmithing and Gardening
+Improvisation, Spinning, Black & White Drawing, Clay Modeling, Wood Carving, Blacksmithing, and Gardening

-Spanish and German Plays, Painting, Sculpting, Bookbinding, Joinery and Stain Glass
+Spanish and German Plays, Painting, Bookbinding Sand Sculpting, Wood Carving, and Stain Glass

 Eurythmy, a form of artistic movement of music and verse, is required two times each week for ninth, tenth, eleventh, and twelfth grades.

 All students are required to participate in the physical education program two times each week throughout the high school year.
 A variety of gymnastic, team sports and movement arts are offered on a rotating block basis.
 The school also provides opportunities for extra-curricular, inter-scholastic, competitive team sports.
 Cooperation, fair play, and the pure joy of playing are fundamental values of our athletic program.